edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 - An Azure account and subscription.
 If you don't have a subscription, [sign up for a free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

-- A conversational logic app agent set up in the previous module(s) with model/provider configured.

-- A Standard logic app resource and conversational agent workflow with the model set up from previous modules.
+- A Standard logic app resource and a conversational agent workflow with the model that you set up in previous modules.

+  If you don't have this workflow, see [Module 1 - Create your first conversational agent](01-create-first-conversational-agent.md).

   For the examples, this workflow can use the following options:

-  - Primary example: RSS connector, which doesn't need authentication.
-  - Optional alternative: MSN Weather connector, which doesn't need authentication.
+  - Primary example: MSN Weather connector, which doesn't need authentication.
   - Optional example with authentication: A GitHub account with either OAuth 2.0 or a personal access token (PAT) with minimal read scopes.

 > [!NOTE]